nativerv/dotfiles/README.md

 ## Credits

-Here are some links to places where i got templates for my configs from:
+Here are some links to places where i got examples/templates, whole unedited configs and inspiration from:

 <https://gitlab.com/dwt1/dotfiles> -- for his `xmonad`/`xmobar` configs, which is basically a miniature documentation of it